dt2014/Distributed_Computing_Project/congestionTag/README.md

 There is a customized distance function defined for the purpose of spatio-temporal clustering in this project.
 The source code is defined in file [MyDistanceFunction.java](MyDistanceFunction.java), it was already pre-compiled and embeded in the ELKI jar [elki-bundle-0.6.5-customized.jar](elki-bundle-0.6.5-customized.jar).

+##Souce Code
+The source code for the mentioned 1 & 3 parts are in folder: `Distributed_Computing_Project/congestionTag/src/main/java/dcp/congestionTag/`.

+The scripts for part 2 and the Java code of customized distance function are saved under root folder of this sub-project: `Distributed_Computing_Project/congestionTag/`.

+These files in the root folder are generated files from part 1 & 2, they are just kept for the record:

+- `brisbane_in.txt`
+- `melbourne_in.txt`
+- `sydney_in.txt`
+- `brisbane_clusters.txt`
+- `melbourne_clusters.txt`
+- `sydney_clusters.txt`

+Finally the jar file `elki-bundle-0.6.5-customized.jar` is the main application for part 2.
+It embededed the compiled distance function already.
+Without it the scripts could not execute.
+It is not pushed to GitHub but it would be included in the code submission.

 ##Enviroment Requirements
 For installing and launching the applications, these tools/environments are needed: